Toroidal grid minors and stretch in embedded graphs: Preliminaries

 \subsection{Curves on surfaces and embedded cycles}

-For the rest of the paper, we shall exclusively focus on orientable surfaces, and for each $g\ge 0$ we let $\Sigma_g$ denote the orientable surface of genus $g$.
 Note that in an embedded graph, paths are simple curves and cycles are simple closed curves in the surface, and hence it makes good sense to speak about their homotopy.
-In particular, there are no one-sided cycles embedded in $\Sigma_g$.

 If $B$ is a path or a cycle of a graph, then the {\em length} $\len(B)$ of $B$ is its number of edges.
 We recall that the {\em edge-width} $\ew(G)$ of an embedded graph $G$ is the length of a shortest noncontractible cycle in $G$.
 The {\em nonseparating edge-width} $\ewn(G)$ is the length of a shortest nonseparating (and hence also noncontractible) cycle in $G$.
-It is easy to see that the face-width $\fw(G)$ of $G$ equals one half of the edge-width of the vertex-face incidence graph of~$G$.
-It is also an easy exercise to show that $\ew(G^*)\geq\fw(G)\geq\frac{\ew(G^*)}{\lfloor\Delta(G)/2\rfloor}$.
+It is trivial to see that the face-width $\fw(G)$ of $G$ equals one half of the edge-width of the vertex-face incidence graph of~$G$.
 In this paper, we are primarily interested in graphs of bounded degree.
-We can thus regard $\ew(G^*)$ as a suitable (easier to deal with) replacement for $\fw(G)$.
+In such a case it is useful to regard $\ew(G^*)$ as a suitable (easier to deal with) asymptotic replacement for $\fw(G)$: